JHS-Sujel/Hotel-Management-System/README.md

 Run your project
 You must follow this content otherwise you can't run the project
 1. Add your library: MySQL JDBC Driver
-2.Add JAR in your library:rx2xml.jar
+ 2. Add JAR in your library:rx2xml.jar

 ALl classes you must be included in the package named hotel.management.system